-These Chipotle Chili Stuffed Sweet Potatoes have the rich Tex-Mex flavors of chipotle, chorizo, black beans, corn and tomatoes all stuffed in a healthy sweet potato.
+These Chipotle Chili Stuffed Sweet Potatoes have rich Tex-Mex flavors of chipotle, chorizo, black beans, corn and tomatoes, stuffed in a healthy loaded sweet potato.

 My suspicion that a spicy chipotle chili would pair well with the mild flavour of sweet potatoes was right.
 I kept the Tex-Mex theme intact, and used black beans and corn in this chili recipe.
 Squeezing a little lime juice on top gave the acidity needed to enhance the flavour even more.

 These loaded chili loaded sweet potatoes make an easy weeknight meal!

 These Chipotle Chili Stuffed Sweet Potatoes are rich in fiber and protein

 But they're low in fat (unless you pile on a high-fat cheese!)
 Sweet potatoes are an excellent source of beta-carotene, Vitamin A, Vitamin C and potassium.
 The cheese on top is optional, as is the cilantro.
 Sprinkle with a little parsley instead if you don't care for cilantro.
 Add some sliced avocado and dig in!